rychnovsky/nextjs-project-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
+You can start editing the page by modifying `src/pages/HomePage/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+## Dependencies

+- `styled-components` - fully setup SSR and theming
+- `jest` - unit testing.
+Run by command `yarn test`

+## Code Quality Tools

+Project uses: Eslint, Stylelint, Prettier.

+All of them are run as `pre-commit` and `pre-push` hooks using Husky and LintStaged.

+Respect these tools and do not push non-formated code to the repository.

+- `yarn format` - runs prettier on all files
+- `yarn format:check` - only checks formating issues using prettier
+- `yarn lint:ts` - lints JS and TS file using eslint
+- `yarn lint:css` - lints .CSS files and styled-components using stylelint

 ## Learn More